 Ceramics Studio

-Take your ceramics practice to the next level in this 7-week Ceramics Studio course, designed for those who have completed Ceramics for Beginners or have prior experience with clay.
+Take your ceramics practice to the next level in our 7-week Ceramics Studio course, designed for those who have completed Ceramics for Beginners or have prior experience with clay*.
 This course provides an opportunity to refine and expand your skills in hand-building and wheel-throwing while working on self-directed projects.

 With expert guidance from your tutor, you can explore personal projects or take on suggested exercises that develop both hand-built and wheel-thrown techniques.
 Whether you want to master a specific skill, experiment with new forms, or create functional pieces like slab-built mugs or coiled vases, this course offers the freedom to develop your creative practice in a supportive studio environment.

-What to Expect:
+What to expect

-- Project-Based Learning: Bring your own ideas or work on tutor-suggested projects to refine techniques.
+Project-based learning: bring your own ideas or work on tutor-suggested projects to refine techniques.

-- Personalised Guidance: Receive support to improve your hand-building and wheel-throwing skills.
+Personalised guidance: receive support to improve your hand-building and wheel-throwing skills.

-Course Timeline:
+Course Timeline

 Additional Details: